mattfoster/parma/README.md

 `qrz_upload` has two modes of operation.
 The first, `--check` is designed to let you check that your logbook's API key works, and the second uploads data.

+I won't be held responsible to any problems with your logbooks, so please test everything using a secondary logbook on qrz.com before building this into your workflows.

+### dependencies

-I've tried to keep this script's dependencies to a minimum, but you'll need:
+I've tried to keep this script's dependencies to a minimum, but to run this you'll need:

 * Data::Dump
 * Pod::Usage